 Paying down debt feels good, but it isn't always the best use of surplus cash.
 For one, you cannot access the funds later.
 Also, depending on what type of debt you have and the interest rate, your dollars could earn a higher rate of return invested in the market than you'd get in saved interest expense.

 Typically, it is not advantageous to pay off a mortgage early.
 Most Americans have refinanced high interest rates into lower fixed rates over the past few years.
-Further, the mortgage interest tax deduction provides a meaningful benefit for most taxpayers each year.
+Further, the mortgage interest tax deduction could provide a meaningful benefit for taxpayers who are able to itemize their deductions.

 If you are holding consumer debt or have high interest student loans, weigh your options more carefully.
 If you determine that it is advantageous to pay down debt instead of investing your excess cash, consider substantially increasing your monthly payment instead of making a lump sum payment.
 This can drastically reduce your lifetime interest expense but still provide the flexibility of using the cash for other purposes "in case."